jasonyost/numble/README.md

   includeButtons: true, // if set to false up and down arrows won't be added to the control
   allowNegative: true, // if set to false numble won't decrement the value below zero
   maxValue: undefined, // if set numble won't increment value above setting
-  minValue: undefined, // if set numble won't increment the value below setting, a minValue of 0 will have no effect unless allowNegative is set to false
+  minValue: undefined, // if set numble won't decrement the value below setting, a minValue of 0 will have no effect unless allowNegative is set to false
 });
 ```